 While underwater housings are available for many cameras, there are a number of models that provide protection against the elements all on their own.
 These self-contained, amphibious cameras are easy to carry and take great photos in gentle environments, as well.
 But we've also included a small housed camera, with various mounting accessories for shooting POV (point of view) photo and video.

 The Olympus Tough TG-4 is the fourth generation of the company's shockproof, waterproof compact camera.
-It is waterproof in depths of up to 15 meters (about 50 feet), making it one of the deeper-diving, although not the deepest, self-contained compact cameras on the market.
-(See the Canon PowerShot D30 if you want to dive deeper than 50 feet.)
+Although it can't go as deep as the Nikon Coolpix AW130 (100 feet) or the Canon PowerShot D30 (150 feet), the TG-4's 50-foot rating should suffice for snorklers and everyone but deep-diving Scuba expeditions.
 The TG-4 is also made to survive any kind of abuse on land — it's dustproof, crushproof to withstand up to 220 pounds of pressure, shockproof from a 7-foot drop and freezeproof down to 14 degrees Fahrenheit.

 The TG-4's fast, bright aperture of f/2.0 helps capture light from darker underwater scenes.
 It features several special underwater modes, including wide-angle and macro (extreme close-up) options.
 It has a 16-megapixel backside-illuminated CMOS sensor, and can shoot in RAW format.